PacoReinaCampo/MPSoC-DV/doc/book/chapters/chapter3.md

 Guidance for the software plans includes:

-   a.
-The software plans should comply with this document.
+1. The software plans should comply with this document.

-   b.
-The software plans should define the criteria for transition between software life cycle processes by specifying:
+2. The software plans should define the criteria for transition between software life cycle processes by specifying:

-      (1) The inputs to the process, including feedback from other processes.
+   1. The inputs to the process, including feedback from other processes.
-      (2) Any integral process activities that may be required to act on these inputs.
+   2. Any integral process activities that may be required to act on these inputs.
-      (3) Availability of tools, methods, plans and procedures.
+   3. Availability of tools, methods, plans and procedures.

-   c.
-The software plans should state the procedures to be used to implement software changes prior to use on a certified aircraft or engine.
+3. The software plans should state the procedures to be used to implement software changes prior to use on a certified aircraft or engine.
 Such changes may be as a result of feedback from other processes and may cause a change to the software plans.

 ### Software Life Cycle Environment Planning